 Tickets for our inaugural concert in May 2010 sold out in four days.
 By now Nic Robinson was our musical director and Richard Allen, then only 14 years old had joined us as our accompanist.

 Nine years later the choir has almost doubled in size and developed an extensive repertoire of choral classics, modern music and always a dash of the quirky.
 We put on three major concerts a year in Melbourne and sing at various events elsewhere.
 We welcome visiting soloists to take part in our concerts and have accompanied Karen England, opera singer on several occasions and hosted the Burberi string quartet.
 We love to travel and have sung in concerts in Derby Cathedral, Belper, Burton on Trent, Chatsworth and in the gardens of Melbourne Hall and the Dower House.
 We also raise money for local and national charities.

 From the beginning there has been a policy of no auditions.
 Prospective new members are always welcome to attend a couple of taster sessions before they join.
 The ethos of the choir is to enjoy singing together and to do it to the very best of our ability.
 Other activities include making a CD, entering a team in the annual Village Quiz and last year we won a ‘Mel’ award for the best singing group in Melbourne.

-Practices are held on Wednesday evenings from 7.30 – 9.30 in St Mary’s church hall on Church Street, Melbourne.
-Fees are £10 a year to join the choir and a monthly subscription of £10.
+Practises are held on Wednesday evenings from 7.15 – 9.15 in Melbourne Methodist Church, 5 Church Street, Melbourne.
+Monthly subscription fees are currently £10 a month.
 Logistics and business matters are looked after by our committee and Paul is in charge of all things musical.